entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is ?.

-25. Supraotic thickening on the visceral view of nuchal plate: absent (0); present (1).
+25. Supraotic thickening on the visceral surface of nuchal plate: absent (0); present (1).
 > Wang and Zhu (2018), Character 25; Plax and Lukševičs (2023), Character 25; Luo *et al*.
 (2025), Character 25.

 > - The coding of *Zhujielepis* is .